broadinstitute/warp/pipelines/broad/internal/arrays/imputation/BroadInternalImputation.changelog.md

 * Updated call to IngestOutputsToTDR to remove "prefix_column".
 Python script has been updated and not longer requires this input parameter.
 * Update task IngestOutputsToTDR to not require "prefix_column".
 Python script has been updated and not longer requires this input parameter.

+* Update task FormatImputationOutputs with new docker tag.
+* Update task FormatImputationWideOutputs with new docker tag.
+* Update task IngestOutputsToTDR with new docker tag.

 # 1.0.9
 2022-08-29 (Date of Last Commit)